Despite the fact that it can be poisonous in it's raw form, ackee is the national fruit of Jamaica and the star of popular home cooked dishes.

 This bright red berry grows on a tree that has its origins in West Africa.
 Purdue University notes that the fruit grows in other Caribbean islands, such as Haiti and the Bahamas.
 It also grows in Florida and South America.
-Jamaica exports the fruit to the United Kingdom, mainly for consumption by expatriates living abroad.
+And Jamaica exports the fruit to the United Kingdom, mainly for consumption by expatriates living abroad.

-The ackee's scientific name is Blighia sapida, and it is a member of the sapindaceae plant family.
-Since the tree has traveled widely, in some places it has a different name.
-These include akee apple, vegetable brain, aki and variations in French and Spanish.
+The ackee's scientific name is Blighia sapida, and it's a member of the sapindaceae plant family.
+Since the tree has spread widely, in some places it has a different name, including akee apple, vegetable brain, aki and other variations in French and Spanish.

 The arils, or seed coats, have a slightly nutty taste.
 The seeds of the tree's fruit are poisonous and you cannot eat the pulpy aril inside the ackee fruit until it matures.
 Once it splits open naturally and the arils are exposed to sunlight, the arils are no longer poisonous.

 Health Benefits of Ackee

 According to the University of the West Indies ackee is a good source of stearic, linoleic, and palmitic acids.
 These fatty acids make up 55 percent of the total fatty acids in the ackee and provide a readily available source of fatty acids in the traditional Jamaican diet.
 It has no saturated fat or cholesterol.

 A 3.5-ounce serving of ackee weighs 100 grams and has 151 calories, with 9.5 grams of carbohydrates and a protein content that ranges from 2.9 grams to 8.9 grams, according to the University of Florida.
 The main vitamin in ackee is niacin, ranging from 1.1 to 3.9 milligrams.